 Summer 2020 Programs

-Are you a K-12 educator wanting to experience Project Based Learning (PBL)?
-Then the Tapia Camp for Professional Development is for you.
+Are you a K-12 educator wanting to develop an interdisciplinary project using Project Based Learning (PBL)?
+Then the Online Tapia Workshop for Professional Development is for you.
 Experience PBL first hand as a student and as a teacher.
 Learn how to assess, integrate your content standards, and even integrate language standards to meet the needs of all students.
+Develop a lesson to use when you return with your students!
 Participants under 18 years of age are not allowed in the K-12 educator camp.
-July 5-10, 2020 & July 12-17, 2020
+Click here for more information!

 Tapia Camp was a major factor in my decision to be a STEM major.
 The team projects and guidance from university students gave me my first introduction to the work environment in college classes, eventually persuading me to actually enjoy the challenge of more difficult courses.
 I also apply many of the skills I learned at the camp, such as effective public speaking and teamwork, in many of my classes in college.
 In addition, the camp was my first exposure to Rice University, and remembering how it felt back then makes me all the more excited to now be a student here.
 Overall, Tapia Camp was an invaluable experience that I will always be grateful for.